Tenants

 Per-tenant user preferences and tenant preference defaults

-Growth plan feature.
-Per-tenant user preferences and tenant preference defaults are only available on our Growth and Enterprise plans.
+Enterprise plan feature.
+Per-tenant user preferences and tenant preference defaults are only available on our Enterprise plan.

 We also support the ability to set per-tenant defaults, where an admin in a tenant within your product can set the default preferences for all users within that tenant.